 Maximise wears with a navy crewneck

 Let’s look at what is perhaps the most versatile colour in any wardrobe, so that, when paired with the dress code-spanning crewneck, you’ll have a garment that’ll blend into most occasions and scenarios.
 Neither as light-sucking as black nor as much of a statement as brighter shades, and adaptable enough to be worn to work under a blazer, pulled on over a simple button-down shirt, or tied around your shoulders for warmth, the navy crewneck is the workhorse of any capsule collection.

-Inspired by Richard Burton’s Dr. Edward Hewitt in the 1965 film The Sandpiper, this navy raglan sweatshirt by British label Hemingsworth has a clean-cut silhouette, while Uniform Standard’s take has a slightly roomier fit and is crafted in Portugal using premium 400gsm GOTS-certified organic cotton.
+Inspired by Richard Burton’s Dr. Edward Hewitt in the 1965 film The Sandpiper, this navy raglan sweatshirt by British label Hemingsworth has a clean-cut silhouette.
+While Aurélien's extra fine Merino crewneck jumper provides a soft touch of winter warmth in a stylish cut.